vipcore/VIP-OLD/src/secp256k1/README.md

   * Use wNAF notation for point multiplicands.
   * Use a much larger window for multiples of G, using precomputed multiples.
   * Use Shamir's trick to do the multiplication with the public key and the generator simultaneously.
-  * Optionally (off by default) use secp256k1's efficiently-computable endomorphism to split the P multiplicand into 2 half-sized ones.
+  * Optionally (off by default) use secp256k1's efficiently-computable enviprphism to split the P multiplicand into 2 half-sized ones.
 * Point multiplication for signing
   * Use a precomputed table of multiples of powers of 16 multiplied with the generator, so general multiplication becomes a series of additions.
   * Access the table with branch-free conditional moves so memory access is uniform.